massacresIV/PF1EE/docs/srd/races/common/elves/elves.md

 ### Wood Elf
 Wood Elves gain the following racial traits;
 - **Nature’s Embrace (3 RP):** Wood Elves can cast *Barkskin, Naturewatch, and Speak with Animals*, once each per day, using their total character level as caster level.
-The DC for the spell-like abilities is equal to 10 + the spell’s level + the Wood Elf’s Wisdom modifier.
+The DC for the spell-like abilities is equal to 10 + the spell’s level + the Wood Elf’s Charisma modifier.
 - **Rooted Resilience (1 RP):** Wood Elves gain a +1 racial bonus on saving throws against poison and disease.

 ---